 Danny Peary: Two Cheers for Hollywood follows your memoir from 2015, The Broken Places.
 As I read this collection of articles you wrote over five decades, all with a personal slant, I thought that it is in effect a second memoir.
 When assembling it, did you feel the same thing?

-In Two Cheers for Hollywood, I had the pleasure of revisiting and reassessing my shorter writings on film over the past 50 years.
+Two Cheers for Hollywood, I had the pleasure of revisiting and reassessing my shorter writings on film over the past 50 years.
 It amazed me when I realized I’ve been at it that long!
 It truly seems like yesterday when I began.
 Each article, essay or interview has an introduction telling stories about how it was written, amusing and revealing incidents that took place around it, and retrospective views I have on the subject matter now.
 It was a lively and stimulating experience to put it all together.
-And I added five newly written pieces, including a career study of the blacklisted writer John Sanford and a monograph on the Coen Bros.
+And I added five newly written pieces, including a career study of the blacklisted writer John Sanford and a monograph on the

 DP: An anthology of your writings is long overdue.
 When did you start thinking about putting it together?